benkaesy820/McpIDE/docs/development_plan.md

 - [ ] Create task management integration
 - [ ] Add version control system integration
 - [ ] Implement collaborative editing features
+- [ ] Create plugin system for third-party extensions

+## Implementation Approach

+For each phase:
+1. Design the architecture and components
+2. Implement core functionality
+3. Add UI elements and user interaction
+4. Test and refine
+5. Document features and usage

+## Current Focus

+We are currently focusing on Phase 1: Core Architecture and UI Framework, specifically:
+- Implementing the split view editor container
+- Creating the main window layout
+- Setting up the theme system